AhrenFullStop/Battle-2D-eath/docs/Technical Roadmap Tracker.md

     - New maps appear in manifest and load correctly.
     - Backgrounds (color or image) render in menu and in-game.

+The current implementations was a v0 POC and it works on desktop, exported maps can be added to the file structure and are playable, however what we really need is something that is mobile first.
+This may require a complete rewrite.

 Milestone Completion Notes (fill in when done):
 - Summary:
 - Files touched: